 Smoke-free Hobart

-The Hobart CBD became smoke-free from 15 April 2020.
-The designated borders of the declared areas are Collins, Liverpool, Murray and Campbell streets.
+The Hobart CBD is smoke-free.
+The borders of the smoke-free area are Collins, Liverpool, Murray and Campbell streets.

-The City of Hobart has appointed a Smoking Education Officer whose role is to create public awareness of smoke-free areas and regulations in Hobart.
-The fine for smoking in a smoke-free area is $362.
+We have also appointed a Smoking Education Officer.
+Their role is to create public awareness of smoke-free areas and rules in Hobart.

 Smoke-free areas in Hobart